hiveot/hiveot.github.io/index.md

 This project is currently in the definition phase.

 Planned project deliverables, subject to change no doubt:
-1. Conceptual design [in progress]
+1. Conceptual design and attempt to engage with the WoT working group [done]
-2. Secured Thing Gateway pipeline core
+2. WoST Gateway core and client libraries [in progress]
-3. Core pipeline plugins
+3. WoST Gateway Plugin for WoST Thing provisioning and registration
+4. WoST Gateway Plugin for Directory Service
+5. WoST Gateway Plugin for managing Things through a Web UI
+6. WoST Gateway Plugin for legacy IoT devices
+7. WoST Gateway Plugin for cloud intermediary

 ## Objectives